 In 1993, Driscoll diversified his experience in the athletic world by working as the venue executive director of the 1994 World Cup site in Boston.
 In September of that year, Driscoll was again enlisted to launch a new business, Eagle International Group, an event management and services company.
 As vice president, Driscoll worked with Hawaii Pacific Sports to organize the Women’s World Volleyball Grand Prix competition in Honolulu.

 Driscoll resides in Williamsburg with his wife, Susan.
 The couple has two children - Keith, a 1997 graduate of Holy Cross, and Leslie Anne, a 2001 graduate of William and Mary.
-Keith and his wife, Jennifer, have a 7-year-old daughter, Hadley.
-Leslie Anne and her husband, Brian Nelson, also a W&M graduate, have a daughter, Lula, 6, and two sons, Edward, 4, and Archer, 1.
+Keith and his wife, Jennifer, have an 8-year-old daughter, Hadley.
+Leslie Anne and her husband, Brian Nelson, also a W&M graduate, have a daughter, Lula, 7, and three sons, Edward, 5; Archer, 2; and Wil, who was born this summer.